libelle17/autofax/README.md

 <p style="margin-top: 1em">c) In case <b>selinux</b> is
-active (as per default in fedora), it impedes per default hylafax-hfaxd; in this case, a module for selinux is silently arranged in order to allow running hylafax-hfaxd.</p> </td></tr>
+active (as per default in fedora), it impedes per default hylafax; in this case, a module for selinux is silently arranged in order to allow running hylafax-hfaxd.
+Furtheron, up to the possible construction of a better fitting solution, the domain &rsquo;getty&rsquo; has to be deactivated with the command &rsquo;<b>semanage permissive -a getty_t</b>&rsquo; in order to receive faxes.</p></td></tr>
 <tr valign="top" align="left">
 <td width="11%"></td>
 <td width="89%">